DonKracho/ESP8266-BME280_driver_wrapper/README.md

 Using an Arduino IDE you may need to move the source files of the lib folder to the main folder.
 I'm not using the Arduino IDE anymore.
 The VS-Code/platform.io IDE is much more confortable and I recommend to use it instead.

 To change the oversampling and filter coefficients of the BME280 device, please edit the parameters in the BME280wrapper::setup function directly.
-My approach was to achieve the higest precision available against lowest power consumption possible.
+My approach was to achieve the highest precision available against lowest power consumption possible.

 To minimize the power consumption when battery powered you may supply the BME280 by a switchable GPIO output of the ESP8266.
 This means a hard reset for the BME280 in every deep sleep loop and may result in slightly higher noise.

-If you wannt to run the ESP8266 in deep sleep loop just uncomment the line "#define ESP_DEEP_SLEEP" in main.cpp.
+If you want to run the ESP8266 in deep sleep loop just uncomment the line "#define ESP_DEEP_SLEEP" in main.cpp.
 Please note that a functional deep sleep loop requires D8 (GPIO16) to be connectet to RST pin of the ESP8266.